Introducing

 • August 2024: Governance meetings in Philadelphia, PA

-The Local News Initiative Consortium is an independent research project led by researchers at Rutgers University, University of Texas – Austin, University of Missouri, Northwestern University, University of Minnesota, and University of Oregon.
-The steering committee leading the development of the project includes (in alphabetical order): Stephanie Edgerly, Tim Franklin, Damon Kiesow, Regina Lawrence, Talia Stroud, Benjamin Toff and Matt Weber.
+The LNIC is an independent research project led by researchers at Rutgers University, University of Texas – Austin, University of Missouri, Northwestern University, University of Minnesota, and University of Oregon.
+Learn more about our mission and meet our leadership team.

-The consortium is only as strong as its partners.
+Our consortium is only as strong as its partnerships.